 As the largest supplier of contingent labour to the rail industry, the Morson Group operates a large van fleet that services rail contracts nationwide.
-Nearly 75% of the company’s carbon dioxide emissions are generated by its fleet, so reducing them is a central component to their ambition of becoming carbon neutral by 2023.
+Nearly 75% of the company’s carbon dioxide emissions are generated by its fleet, so reducing them is a central component of their ambition of becoming carbon neutral by 2023.

 To support this sustainability drive, Morson has reviewed its fleet vehicles to ensure they are Ultra Low Emissions Zone (ULEZ) compliant, has introduced hybrid and electric vehicles to eliminate emissions entirely where possible, and has plans to implement smart-grid technology to power 25 EV charge points at its head office – an increase from its current seven – combined with multiple other installations across its nationwide branch network.
-During this process, the Shell Fleet Solutions carbon offsetting programme has helped to eliminate its difficult to avoid carbon dioxide emissions:
+During this process, the Shell Fleet Solutions carbon offsetting programme has helped to eliminate its difficulty to avoid carbon dioxide emissions:

 Gareth Morris, Group Director, Health, Safety, Quality and Environmental Compliance, Morson Group, said:

 “Sustainability has been a key objective for Morson for a decade, and we’re passionate about using commercial vehicle technology to improve lives, and the world we live in.
 Shell has become an important partner for our business in bridging the gap between the two factors.
 Carbon offsetting is a simple and effective way for us to track our carbon."